Capture your competitors

 You can reorder the competitor list on the left side by hovering over a competitor card and clicking and dragging the arrows icon that appears.
 This can be useful when prioritizing the highest-ranking competitors in your market landscape.

 Maintaining your competitors

 For those instances where the same competitor is applicable across many products in your portfolio, you can manage those competitors at the product line and carry them down to the product level.

 Visualize your competition

 The competitive matrix allows Aha! users to visualize where different competitors stack up against their own products.
-Clicking "Show your products" on the left hand side brings up a list of all of the products you have defined in your Aha! account.
+Clicking Show your products on the left side brings up a list of all of the products you have defined in your Aha! account.

 The titles for each of the quadrants on the matrix can be customized to align with how you organize competitors.
 If you defined your own competitor threat scorecard, you can set the scoring metrics as the horizontal and vertical axis and drag and drop competitors to adjust their scores.
-The chart options allows you to toggle the display of names and logos as well as reverse the horizontal and vertical scales.
+The chart options allow you to toggle the display of names and logos as well as reverse the horizontal and vertical scales.